 Here’s a tip about using the Mythic GME and not defaulting to story writing: Surrender to the oracle (not my post).

-The Ultimate Big List of Solo RPG tools
+The Ultimate Big List of Solo RPG Tools and Blogs

 That’s a list I made with the help of the G+ Lone Wolf community and can be found HERE.
 There are many free tools if you want to get started with a small investment.